A year ago, I watched a documentary on how meat products were farmed for local grocery stores and it shocked me.

 - The Big box is ideal for mid-size families or if you have large freezers at home.
 It contains around 16 to 26 pounds of meat.

-- Mixed Box – this box gives you an assortment of grass-fed and grass finished beef, organic chicken, and heritage pork.
+- Mixed Box – this box gives you an assortment grass finished beef, organic chicken, and heritage pork.

 - Beef and Pork – contains an assortment of 100% grass fed and grass finished beef as well as heritage pork cuts.

-- Beef and Chicken – a selection of premium 100% grass-fed and grass finished beef plus free-range non-GMO chicken.
+- Beef and Chicken – a selection of premium 100% grass finished beef plus free-range non-GMO chicken.

 - All Beef – all premium grass fed and grass-finished beef cuts.